Ugocode/Consumer_Behaviour/README.md

 4. People who are also earning more and spending more

 5. People who earn on the average and are spending on the average as well

+# Insights
+Advertisers or marketing department and can use this project in determining how to target their advert and marketing pitches

 This is a project inspired by the DSDJ program